This post may contain affiliate links. Please read our disclosure policy.

 - 1/2 teaspoon garlic salt

-- 1-48 oz bottle of corn oil or other oil with a high smoke point
+- Oil for frying Canola, Corn or Vegetable oil, or other oil with a high smoke point

 Slow Cooker Beef or Pork

 - Trim any excess fat from the meat and cut into large chunks.
 Sprinkle with salt and pour salsa to coat the meat.
-Cook on high for 5-6 hours, or until meat is cooked through and shreds easily.
+Cook on LOW for 8-10 hours or on HIGH for 6-7 hours, or until meat is cooked through and shreds easily.

 Canned or Pre-Cooked Meat Method